 To conserve biological diversity, governments in the respective countries have established protected areas across the landscape.
 Many of these protected areas are in close proximity to each other, with common species and ecosystems.
-Six protected areas are physically connected - Wakhan National Park of Afghanistan, Zorkul Nature Reserve of Tajikistan, Broghil National Park, Qurumbar National Park, Khunjerab National Park of Pakistan, and Taxkorgan Nature Reserve of China - forming an area of over 33,000 km2 with a population of more than one million people.
+Six protected areas are physically connected - Wakhan National Park of Afghanistan, Zorkul Nature Reserve of Tajikistan, Broghil National Park, Qurumbar National Park, Khunjerab National Park of Pakistan, and Taxkorgan Nature Reserve of China - forming an area of over 33,000 km2 living within or in its adjacent watersheds.